utrox/helsinki-algorithms-project/docs/weekly_reports/week4.md

 - Generate the smallest prime numbers up to n, using the Sieve of Eratosthenes algorithm

 ### What has been unclear or problematic?
 - We'll have 5 minutes for the presentation, right?
 I'm not sure how would I fit all this information into 5 minutes.
 What part should I focus on, when presenting?
 I usually like when presenters give a background about why the technology is used instead of others, and what problems it solves, but that alone would take up a lot of the 5 minutes.
+- Also, I've missed the first in person class, because I was out sick.
+Is the class on 2.10.2024, from 12.15 mandatory?
+What happens there, as all the material is online?

 ### What next?
 - Finish the message encoding with the two-part encryption.